trovares/trovares_connector/docs/source/odbc/index.rst

 Doesn't support the following:

 * Transferring to the database from xGT.
-* Using None for datetimes will use the current date time.
 * Floats under 25 bits.
 * Transfer sizes/times are estimates.